Canon (music): Types

+A Contour Canon can be recognized in the traditional sense, similar to a strict canon or to a canon by inversion, where an original theme or design is presented, and is then followed by a response of the same theme, as well as in an untraditional fashion, where Subcontouric Cells are positioned in such a way that they assemble a canon.
+In this untraditional fashion, a contour’s cells are presented and altered in a rotational motion, until the entire image or contour can be seen in its Prime form.
+Each cell in a pairing of Subcontouric Cells cycles through their rotational variations, until they have established themselves in their intended contour position, or Prime Form, such as (1-1)(1-2), referred to as a contour’s Cell Cycle.

 Terminology

 Although, for clarity, this article uses leader and follower(s) to denote the leading voice in a canon and those that imitate it, musicological literature also uses the traditional Latin terms dux and comes for "leader" and "follower", respectively.

 Number of voices

 A canon of two voices may be called a canon in two, similarly a canon of x voices would be called a canon in x.
 This terminology may be used in combination with a similar terminology for the interval between each voice, different from the terminology in the following paragraph.

 Another standard designation is "Canon: Two in One", which means two voices in one canon.
 "Canon: Four in Two" means four voices with two simultaneous canons.
 While "Canon: Six in Three" means six voices with three simultaneous canons, and so on.

 Simple

 A simple canon (also known as a round) imitates the leader perfectly at the octave or unison.
 Well-known canons of this type include the famous children's songs Row, Row, Row Your Boat and Frère Jacques.